Product Structuring

 At present, the TBILL token can only be minted and redeemed via the TBILL Vault by whitelisted wallets that have been fully onboarded after completing the KYC/KYB process.
 TBILL tokens are currently only transferable between whitelisted wallets only.
 However, there are other projects and developers who are building use cases, bringing composability across different venues and networks for the TBILL token, spanning the gamut of secondary trading, usage as collateral for borrowing or trading, and bridging to other blockchain networks.

-The TBILL Vault aims to provide the highest possible level of income generation while maintaining liquidity and maximum safety of principal.
-Given these requirements, the TBILL Vault will be managed according to the following metrics:
+The Fund aims to provide the highest possible level of income generation while maintaining liquidity and maximum safety of principal.
+Given these requirements, the Fund will be managed according to the following metrics:

-• Target portfolio composition: A pool of short-dated U.S. Treasury securities
+Target portfolio composition: A pool of short-duration U.S. T-Bills

 U.S. T-Bills